What is Impregnated or pressure-treated wood?

 - The wood eventually acquires a natural silver-grey color.

-This color change is by no means an indication that the preservative protection is diminishing.
+This color change is no indication that the preservative protection is diminishing.
 You can then provide this wood with decorative finishing layers in the color of your choice.

-Sometimes, a customer finds flaws in the process, as in the review above, without understanding much of it.
+Sometimes, a customer finds flaws in the process without understanding much of it, as in the review above.
 Some of the following defects were found:

 Formation of salts